noahfarr/fanda/README.md

     .pipe(save_fig, name="plot")
 )
 ```
-## Contributing
-Contributions are welcome!
-Please read the CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.